ShieldOrder/zec-pooled-solvency-feasibility/README.md

 - authenticate the anchor’s inclusion in the canonical chain under an explicit anchor acquisition model
 - reason about reorg depth and finality assumptions

-Proofs anchored to unverifiable or orphaned states are invalid.
+Proofs are infeasible unless they are bound to a verifiable canonical chain anchor.

 ### Gate 3: Liability inclusion verifiability